sghpjuikit/player/app/speech-recognition-whisper/README.md

 It is possible to disable microphone and avoid speech-recognition.
 It is currently not possible to unload any models from memory.

-### Online/Offline
+#### Online/Offline
-The goal of this project is to be offline and independent, but it is possible to use online llm and voice generation, reducing hw requirements substantially.
+The goal of this project is to be offline, private, independent and anonymous, but some parts (LlmOpenAi) can use online services.
+Consult the diagrams.

+## Privacy
+The application:
+- does not expose http API to the internet, unless user explicitly changes `localhost` to `0.0.0.0`.
+- does not connect to online services and log in anywhere
+- may download AI models once enabled features require them You may wish/need to block/unblock the application though firewall, depending on the desired effect.

+The communication between multiple instances of this application is unsecured and plainly readable.
+For privacy, stay offline, in local network or inside VPN.

 ## Integration